flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 6. Programmable LEDs
 ^^^^^^^^^^^^^^^^^^^^
-LEDs are available for user to program.
+LEDs are available are user-programmable.

 7. Gimbal